dutchpsycho/Roblox-TITAN-Spoofer-Hyperion/README.md

 ## Features 💎

-- 🎯 **Fully Targeted**: This spoofer targets Roblox in specific, Hyperions detection vectors.
+- 🎯 **Fully Targeted**: This spoofer targets Roblox & It's AntiCheat in specific.
 - 👤 **Roblox Ban API Evasion**: The spoofer essentially negates Roblox's attempts to detect your alt accounts system side.
 - 🔐 **Hyperion Unban**: If you're banned by Hyperion (HWID banned) the spoofer completely removes that.
 - ⚠️ **No System Instability or Critical Changes**: Everything the spoofer changes should have no affect to anything else on your system.